-Sibling Team: Averted in many cases where there was one in canon; for example, Ed and Al were on different ships when they were in the game, and Kaoru is operating without Michiru, though thye're stated to have been partners.
+Sibling Team: Averted in many cases where there was one in canon; for example, Ed and Al were on different ships when they were in the game, and Kaoru is operating without Michiru, though they're stated to have been partners (even if Michiru is referred to only as "Bright" because of app openness rules).
 The reverse is true, though, too: Reno and Axel were twins and worked together.

 Then of course there is the inverted case of Hijikata and Roy, who while work on the same ship, haven't really worked together at all (and one of them would rather keep it that way; three guesses as to who it is, and the first two don't count).

 Significant Birthdate: Though it isn't significant in the setting, Christmas is popular, especially for the characters who are at least partially Jesus metaphors in their canons (collectively referred to as "the Jesii").